|

 critical review of Richard H. Battin’s book, “An

-Introduction to the Mathematics and the Methods of Astrodynamics”.
+Introduction to the Mathematics and (the) Methods of Astrodynamics”.
 Some of

-the notable concepts put forward by him are the fourth
+the notable concepts put forward by him are the fourth law

-law of thermodynamics, the sixth paradigm
+of thermodynamics (physics/chemistry), the sixth

-smart power — international relations), modeling
+power — international relations), modeling

 money (flow) as a substance-like quantity (mathematical economics), edge-based